gabejoseph/learn-co-sandbox/storm_data/README.md

 Welcome to Storm Chasers!
 Storm Chasers is designed to help identify if a weather disturbance is going to occur in your viscinity in the next 5 days.
 By following the prompts given, Storm Chasers will detect an anomaly in your general region, and then will give you a summary from a weather forecaster.

+All information is pulled from the National Oceanic and Atmospheric Administration.

 ## Installation

 Add this line to your application's Gemfile: